Join Our Mailing List for REGULAR Updates

 Ph.
 (212) 967-0322 ext.
 330

-Before UNH, Gregory worked at the Manhattan Borough President’s Office as part of the Community Affairs Team on Borough President Stringer’s initiative to reform and empower Manhattan’s community boards.
-Prior, Gregory served as Assemblymember Glick’s community liaison to the neighborhoods in the Village and SoHo, working to fight mass eviction of middle to low-income tenants and helping constituents in need obtain public benefits.
+Before UNH, Gregory worked at the Manhattan Borough President’s Office as part of the Community Affairs Team on former Borough President Scott Stringer’s initiative to reform and empower Manhattan’s community boards.
+Prior, Gregory served as Assemblymember Deborah Glick’s community liaison to the neighborhoods in the Village and SoHo, working to fight mass eviction of middle to low-income tenants and helping constituents in need obtain public benefits.

 Gregory received his own early childhood education at Lindgren and the Spring School.
 He studied Literature and Philosophy at Beloit College in Wisconsin and holds a M.A. in Politics with a focus on American Politics and Government from New York University.